Home

 Founder members formed the Whitewater Valley Preservation Society in 1980.
 Our aim is to raise objections to unacceptable development proposals, which pose a significant threat to the health of the river and the landscape of its valley.
 Threats to the River Whitewater and its valley are ever more present today.

-Currently there are over 250 members of the Whitewater Valley Preservation Society.
-Our members include individuals, local interest groups, parish councils and riparian owners along the River Whitewater.
-You are invited to join us as a member of the Whitewater Valley Preservation Society.
+Currently there are over 250 donors who support the Whitewater Valley Conservation Society.
+Our supporters include individuals, local interest groups, parish councils and riparian owners along the River Whitewater.
+You are invited to join us as a donor to the Whitewater Valley Conservation Society.

-As a member, you will be invited to attend our Annual General Meeting and at least one other exclusive membership event a year.
+As a donor, you will be invited to attend our Annual General Meeting and at least one other exclusive event a year.
 These events provide an opportunity to hear current updates on subjects as diverse as strategic planning developments and the status of the River Whitewater.
-All we request is a modest annual membership subscription.
+All we request is a modest annual subscription.

 Contact us